freemansoft/SimpleWebUITestEnvironment/README.md

 This project includes standard integration tests written as a straight MSTest and as BDD (Specflow) based tests for the same scenario.

 ## Setup
-The solution was built in VS2013.
+The solution was built in VS2022 community edition
 You must enable "Nuget Package Restore" and "Rebuild" this project to pull in all the libraries.